 Role

-Dr Rebecca Gamble is a Senior Lecturer in Product Design and Course Leader for MA Design: Products and Furniture and MSc Design: Products and Technology, in the School of Architecture, Design and the Built Environment at Nottingham Trent University.
-She holds a Senior Fellowship of the Higher Education Academy (SFHEA) and gained the Vice Chancellor’s Award for Excellence in Teaching in 2022.
+Dr Rebecca Gamble is a Senior Lecturer in Product Design and the Course Leader for MA Design: Products and Furniture and MSc Design: Products and Technology, in the School of Architecture, Design and the Built Environment.
+She is involved in course reviews, curriculum development and reaccreditations, undergraduate and postgraduate teaching, module and course leadership, industry liaison, research, PhD supervision and manages the degree shows for the department.

 Career overview

-Alongside her academic career she has a studio practice and has been commissioned by Arts Council England, Game City, Hatch, WEYA and British Art Show 7's Sideshow in Nottingham.
+Alongside her academic career she has an art studio practice and has been commissioned by Arts Council England, Game City, Hatch, WEYA and British Art Show 7's Sideshow in Nottingham.
 Her work has been exhibited at Array Studios in Belfast, Grand Union in Birmingham, Primary in Nottingham, Axis Arts Centre in Crewe, University of Worcester, University of Falmouth and International Project Space Birmingham.

 Research areas

-- Curating physical and virtual spaces; exhibitions in public, interior and online spaces
+• Curating physical and virtual spaces

-- Interactive art/design; interactivity and experience, between people, objects and spaces
+• Interactive art/design; interactivity and experience, between people, objects and spaces

-- Emotionally durable design; building relationships between users and products to encourage durability and longevity
+• Emotionally Durable Design; building relationships between users and products to encourage durability and longevity

-- Pedagogy; active collaborative learning, co-creation with students, digital practice, reflective learning
+• Pedagogy; active collaborative learning, co-creation with students, digital practice, reflective learning

 Publications